-How Should You Set Your Thermostat When You’re Away?
+What Should AC Be Set at When You’re Away?

 It’s best not to keep shutting down your HVAC system when you’re away and turning it back on when you return.
 This habit will only strain your system and cost you money.
 Instead, let your HVAC system run at a low level to preserve its functions.